 The Easthampton Police Department is pleased to announce the creation of an Elder Affairs Officer.
 Of the several officers who expressed interest in the position, Officer Eric Alexander was the officer selected for the City of Easthampton.
 No new officer was added to the ranks, and the new position will NOT require additional funding to the police department.
 Officer Alexander will be taking on the role as a “collateral assignment” to his everyday regular patrol.

 The purpose of the elder affairs officers in to create a close bond between the police department and the senior citizens in our community.
-Officer Alexander will regularly visit the Easthampton Enrichment Center on Union Street, and meet with elderly groups in the city.
 All seniors in the community are encouraged to reach out to Officer Alexander with any questions or concerns that they may have.

 Officer Eric Alexander is a 2011 graduate of the Western Massachusetts Police Academy, and was previously a special officer in Easthampton, beginning his service with the city in 2007.

-Officer Chad Alexander will be working closely with Easthampton Council on Aging Outreach Worker, Brendan Rogers.
-The ECOA is very pleased to have a designated elder affairs officer assigned to collaborate with our department.
+Officer Chad Alexander will also be working closely with Easthampton Council on Aging Outreach Staff.
+The ECOA is very pleased to have these designated officers assigned to collaborate with our department!

 UTILITY BILL DISCOUNTS

 Utility bill discounts are lower rates that are charged to low-income Massachusetts customers for electricity, gas, and telephone service.
 Massachusetts state law requires regulated utility companies to offer discounted rates to customers who meet income limits and receive public assistance benefits.
-Call the Enrichment Center Outreach Worker, Brandan at 413-527-6151 for information.
+Call the ECOA Enrichment Center at 413-527-6151, ask for Outreach Worker, Hayley Wood @ ext.12 or Linda Talbot @ ext.15 for information.

 MASSHEALTH BUY-IN PROGRAM